-Reference Date: 06-June-2013
+Reference Date: 13-June-2014

 FOOD SECURITY SNAPSHOT

-Cereal prices are firm at high levels
+Cereal prices remain at record high levels in most markets

 Worsening food security situation due to conflict, displacements and high food prices